Intern, Special Programs; Long Term Missing Cases

 SEMESTER: Fall 2022

 If the application deadline date has been reached and positions are still posted, please continue to apply as positions are still available and we are still accepting applications.

-Interns will help Long Term Missing Case Managers with the following duties:
+Interns will assist Long Term Missing Case Managers and Supervisor with the following:

-·Work on case files of long term missing and abducted children and unidentified remain cases
+·Follow up appropriately on cases of long term missing and abducted children cases

 ·Prepare supplemental progress reports on case reviews and investigative efforts

-·Communicate professionally with law-enforcement and family members on long term missing and abducted children cases
+·Communicate professionally with law-enforcement and family members on long term cases of missing and abducted children

 ·Conduct computer database searches

 ·Network with law-enforcement and state agencies to help resolve cases

 ·Attend various on-site training seminars and presentations